START-Hack/Microsoft-STARTHACK22/README.md

 Our **MISSION** is to collaborate with partners across borders and industries to connect people in vulnerable situations to the resources they require.
 Our **PURPOSE** to provide assistance to those in need through innovative solutions. <br>

-Help us develop a new tool that fits into everyone's pocket and bag, so they are ready to fight day to day injustice at moment's notice.
+Help us develop a new tool that fits into your pocket, so you're ready to fight day to day injustice at a moment's notice.

 ### Resources
 We encourage you to use the Microsoft Azure Cloud services and Open Source libraries of your choice for the technical prototype.
 You can use any language & popular tech stack that you feel comfortable e.g. Python, JS/TS, Java, C# or APIs, as long as it will be technically possible to deploy it on the Azure Cloud later.